-A baptism represents a rebirth in Christ and through this, the child gains entrance into the membership of the church.
-The community of members of the church symbolizes the holy body of the people of Christ.
-The gathered congregation bear witness to the child's baptism and welcomes the baptized into Christ's holy church and the company of God.
+A baptism represents a rebirth and union with Christ and through this, the child gains entrance into the membership of the church.
+The church community's members represent the holy body of Christ.
+The congregation gathered bears witness to the child's baptism and welcomes the baptized into Christ's holy church and the company of God.

 The tradition of godparents is to help the parents raise the godchild in the Christian faith.
 The godparents are chosen by the parents, and their role in a baptism ceremony varies.
 In some churches, a godparent will hold the baby during the baptismal rite, but in others, godparents stand with the parents to support them and bear witness to the ceremony.
-For some cultures, godparents are just symbols of a baptism, while in others, godparents take their roles seriously and involve themselves in many aspects of the child's life.
+For some cultures, godparents hold an honorary title, while in others, godparents take their roles seriously and involve themselves in many aspects of the child's life.

 Using Symbols in Baptism

-All the symbols are important to traditional church baptism ceremonies although the details of their use might vary.
-The only one that a parent or relative is responsible for is dressing the child in a white garment before the baptism or providing one for use after the baptism sacrament.
-Of course, your child may receive several cross ornaments or jewelry items as well, from family and friends, but you may want to have one for your baby to wear during the religious ceremony itself.
+All the symbols are important to traditional church baptism ceremonies although the details of their use may vary.
+The only symbol that a parent or relative is responsible for is dressing the child in a white garment before the baptism or providing such a garment for use after the baptismal sacrament.
+Of course, your child may receive several cross ornaments or jewelry items from family and friends, but you may want to have one for your baby to wear during the religious ceremony itself.

-You can use these symbols to teach older children about the symbolism surrounding the sacrament of baptism.
+You can use these items to teach older children about the symbolism surrounding the sacrament of baptism.
 A baptism symbol worksheet can be a helpful tool for this kind of lesson.
-Alternately, you can make a scrapbook with all the symbols, with pictures from the baptism ceremony, to teach the child who was baptized about it several years later.
+Alternatively, you can make a scrapbook with all the symbols, with pictures from the baptism ceremony, to teach the child who was baptized about it several years later.

 Part of the Fabric of Christian Faith